Skip to main content

 fn divide(a: Int, b: Int { self != 0 }) -> Int { a / b }

-Prefer the refinement form when the precondition concerns a single parameter; prefer where requires when it spans several parameters or references external state:
+Prefer the refinement form when the precondition concerns a single parameter; prefer the requires clause when it spans several parameters or references external state:

 fn transfer(from: &mut Account, to: &mut Account, amount: Money)